-- Lighting would allow residents and tourists to utilize the parks in the evenings during our hot summer days - Disc Golf Courses equipment is available at the Community Center.
-Promote its availability and simple skills to utilize. - Assess shade at all parks, develop plan to increase shaded areas, secure funding and implement - Increase the number of picnic tables available - Mark off soccer or flag football field once the Tomkins Park lawn area has grown in. - At Tomkins Park build out the walking path with exercise station alternatives for all ages and physical abilities - Provide year round Community Center activities for all ages and interests - Assess community interest in vegetable gardens.
+- Lighting would allow residents and tourists to utilize the parks in the evenings after work or during our hot summer days. - Disc Golf Courses equipment is available at the Community Center.
+Promote its availability, simple skills to utilize and conduct workshops to learn to play. - Assess shade at all parks; develop plan to increase shaded areas, secure funding and implement. - Increase the number of picnic tables available. - Mark off soccer or flag football field once the Tompkins Park lawn area has grown. - At Tompkins Park build out the walking path with exercise station alternatives for all ages and physical abilities. - Provide year round Community Center activities for all ages and interests. - Assess community interest in vegetable gardens.
 If there is enough interest support the community in building out the planters.